alpha-unito/streamflow/CONTRIBUTING.md

 pip install -r lint-requirements.txt
 ```

-You can verify that your contribution is compliant with the command
+You can verify that your PR respects the code style with the following command
 ```bash
 make format-check flake8 codespell-check
 ```